eberhardloh/nextsock/README.md

 ### useState

-use as many stateful variables you app needs...
+use as many stateful variables your app needs...

 ```js
 const [payload, setPayload] = useState({});